deib-polimi/SparkCluster/README.md

 ## How to replicate the experiment
 ### 1. Set up the cluster
-1. Install the required instances of [Ubuntu Server 14.04](http://www.ubuntu.com/download/server) on 5 VMs.
-One will be the master, the others will be the slaves of our Hadoop/Spark cluster.
-The configuration for the master and of the slaves are included in the Vagrantfiles and in the bootstrap files.
-The bootstrap files also install the required packages.
+1. Install the required instances of [Ubuntu Server 14.04](http://www.ubuntu.com/download/server) on the number of VMs that you want.
+We first tested this configuration with 5 nodes.
+One of the nodes will be the master, the others will be the slaves of our Hadoop/Spark cluster.
+The configuration for the master and of the slaves are included in the Vagrantfiles and in the bootstrap.sh files.
+The bootstrap files also take care of installing the required packages.
 1. Provision the machines (`vagrant up`) or execute `install.sh` as root.
-1. Put in `/etc/hosts` the required lines containing name-IP associations (master, slave1, slave2, ..., slaveN).
+1. For each machine:
+    1. edit `/etc/hostname` to match "master" or "slave1", "slave2", ...
+    1. edit `/etc/hosts` to add the IP address of the master and of the hostname set for the local machine
+    1. `sudo service hostname restart`
-1. Ensure SSH access from master to itself and to slaves with public key (required for Ambari setup):
+1. master must be able to access via SSH to itself and to the slaves using public key and passwordless (required for Ambari setup).
+So, on master:
     1. `ssh-keygen`
     1. `ssh-copy-id master`
     1. `for i in {1..$N_SLAVES}; do ssh-copy-id slave$i; done;`
-1. [Set up](https://ambari.apache.org/1.2.1/installing-hadoop-using-ambari/content/ambari-chap2-2.html) Ambari server (v 2.2.2.0) on master (`ambari-server setup`).
-Choose custom Java JDK and give the contents of the `JAVA_HOME` environment variable when asked.
+1. On master, [set up](https://ambari.apache.org/1.2.1/installing-hadoop-using-ambari/content/ambari-chap2-2.html) Ambari server (v 2.2.2.0) on master (`ambari-server setup`).
+Choose custom Java JDK and give the result of the `echo $JAVA_HOME` command when asked for Java Home.
 1. [Start](https://ambari.apache.org/1.2.1/installing-hadoop-using-ambari/content/ambari-chap2-3.html) Ambari server (v 2.2.2.0) (`ambari-server start`).
 1. Go to the web page of Ambari server (`http://master:8080`).
-1. Start installation process and specify the names (the same of `/etc/hosts`) of the master and the slaves.
+1. Start installation process and give to Ambari the names (the same of `/etc/hosts`) of the master and the slaves.
+It could complain about them not being FQDNs: that's not a problem.
-1. Give to Ambari the SSH private key of the server when asked.
+1. Give to Ambari the SSH private key (`~/.ssh/id_rsa`) of the master when asked: it needs it to install all the things on the slaves.
-1. Intall on the cluster the following software:
+1. Using Ambari, install on the cluster the following software.
+Pure slaves should have at least the DataNode, NodeManager, YARN Client and Spark Client.
+Master services can be distributed among some slaves.
     * HDFS 2.7.1.2.4
     * YARN + MapReduce2 2.7.1.2.4
     * Tez 0.7.0.2.4